Amari Johnson has had to wait his turn.

 The spring game performance helped his confidence greatly, and Johnson explained how Malzahn has helped him improve.

 “Since Coach Gus has been here, he’s always been big on the small details and that’s something that I’ve wanted to improve on since last year,” Johnson said.
 “Details can possibly mess up an entire play whether you’re lined up wrong or you’re out of position.

 “Being able to dial into the small details, routes, just the extra work, the extra things that can allow me to go in and produce the way I did.”

-Entering his senior season, Johnson is part of a wide receiver room that features Jaylon Robinson, Ryan O’Keefe, Jaylon Griffin, himself and newcomer Kobe Hudson among others.
+Entering his senior season, Johnson is part of a wide receiver room that features Jaylon Robinson, Ryan O’Keefe, Jaylon Griffin and newcomer Kobe Hudson among others.

-Having waited to put on the type of performance he had Saturday, Johnson views himself as an example for his teammates.
+Having waited to perform like he did Saturday, Johnson views himself as an example for his teammates.